 Your shares in the operating partnership are not the same as publicly-traded shares—but you can convert them, as needed.
 For those who may be facing high taxes as a result of property ownership, this is a great way to liquefy assets in smaller portion sizes as needed.

 Joining an UPREIT gives you access to a regionally-diverse, well-managed portfolio that would be challenging to accumulate as a solo investor.
 This can be great for those who are looking for real estate that is managed through a larger entity rather than a portfolio that they develop over time with their investments.
 As every property investor knows, managing your portfolio of rentals is one of the biggest time sinks there is—and it's time you can never get back.

-If you feel as though you want—or need—to sell your shares, your operating partnership units can typically be converted into publicly-traded REIT stock—which is far more than liquid than physical property.
+If you feel as though you want—or need—to sell your operating units, your operating partnership units can typically then be converted into cash—which is far more than liquid than physical property.

 While it is important to fully understand the terms of your partnership within the UPREIT of your choosing and to research where these stocks will be made available and how the process works, this is still a very attractive option for those who don't want to go through the difficulty of selling their actual property in return for heavily-taxed funds.

 An UPREIT may not be the best choice for all property owners—and may not even be an option for some who do not have a property that would positively contribute to the overall partnership.
 However, the UPREIT structure is excellent for those looking to avoid the hefty taxes that come with property sales and the difficulty associated with said process.

 If you are looking into joining an UPREIT—but need more information to reach a proper decision—get in touch with the expert investors at The Peak Group!
 This blog scratches the surface of what an UPREIT can offer your portfolio: when you contact us, we'll be able to help you analyze your portfolio to see if an UPREIT is the "REIT" move for you!

 Posted by The Peak Group on February 27, 2020